-Union Avenue, Memphis, Tennessee, 1950s
+Union Avenue, Memphis, Tennessee (1950s)

-Contrary to popular belief, Union Avenue's name has nothing to do with the Civil War.
+to popular belief, Union Avenue's name has nothing to do with the Civil War.
 The street was the southern boundary of Memphis until 1850, when the city consolidated with the rival city of South Memphis.
 The street

 in any form or by any means, electronic or mechanical, including photocopying, or by any information storage and retrieval system, without permission, written permission of the publishers, except for

-Search on our website: use menu bar
+Search on our website: use (meer) = menu bar

 Your help in updating any information and photos on this website is appreciated.